znes/renpass/README.rst

     :width: 100%

+Currently, it is developed and maintained at the Center for Sustainable Energy Systems (Zentrum für nachhaltige Energysysteme (ZNES)) in Flensburg.
 As there are currently some licensing issues concerning the scenario data, this repository only provides the application code.
 For questions on the data, you can use or contact details below.